vefthym/ParallelMetablocking/README.md

 **Datasets**:

-The datasets are available on Zenodo: https://zenodo.org/record/6408960#.YkmvwjVRVhE
+The datasets are available on Zenodo: https://zenodo.org/record/6408960#.YkmvwjVRVhE. <br/>
+More datasets, including some of the ones also used in this work, are available on https://www.csd.uoc.gr/~vefthym/minoanER/datasets.html.

 **Implementation Details:**